Snowcone-Labs/iceblink/CONTRIBUTING.md

 6. Setup the SQLite database with `sqlx database setup`
 7. Serve using `cargo run -- serve`

+If you receive errors mentioning cranelift, consider removing that segment from `sync/Cargo.toml`.
+The project is optimized for faster compiletime in dev, and faster runtime at release.
+Release builds made with `--release` will compile slower due to thjese runtime performance optimizations.

 ### Testing

 Tests can be run with `cargo test`.
 Unit tests test specific small pieces of